The ULTIMATE Africa Packing List Guide

 Have your luggage wrapped.
 Wrapping your luggage is a useful deterrent to airport theft.
 It also cushions your luggage from getting damaged during all traveling.

 Buy TSA approved locks and quality luggage tags.
 Go a step further and secure your bags with good quality TSA approved (if you’re traveling from the U.S.) locks ($19.95).
 Stick on some luggage tags to help you easily identify your luggage at baggage claim.
 These extra layers of protection can’t hurt.
 Plus, TSA says the vast majority of luggage are not manually searched through.

 Don’t pack electronics underneath.
 Unfortunately, theft happens at many airports around the world.
 The O.R.
 Tambo Airport in Johannesburg is a popular connecting point.
 However, its sadly become notorious for baggage tampering and theft.
 So, don’t pack anything super expensive like electronics in your luggage.
 Keep them with you in your carry on.

 Don’t fold, roll.
 Rolling clothing instead of folding saves a ton of space.
 Head over to google for plenty of tutorials on the best rolling techniques.

 Don’t believe the hype.
 Packing for a trip to Africa doesn‘t have to be stressful

-Time to research your location as you plan your trip.
+Take the time to research your location as you plan your trip.
 That way, you’ll pack a good balance of everything you need and want for your visit.
 Now that you know what to pack, click the booking link below to find exciting travel deals.
 Sawabona (as they say on South African Airways)!